CarlH2019/flixter/README.md

-Created with Ruby on Rails
+Created with Ruby on Rails by
 Carl Hofstrom hofstromcarl@gmail.com